Harmful Algal Blooms (HABs)

 Cyanobacteria, often called blue-green algae, are bacteria that are naturally found in Ohio lakes, ponds, and slow-moving streams.
 Although many species of algae do not produce toxins, some species of blue-green algae can cause Harmful Algal Blooms (HABs).

 Under the right water conditions, which usually occur in the warmer months, the number of these blue-green algae can dramatically increase, or “bloom.”
-Scientists do not fully understand what causes the same species of algae to trigger toxin production during one bloom and not produce toxin during the next.
+Scientists do not fully understand what causes the same species of algae to trigger toxin production during one bloom and not produce toxins during the next.
 The toxins produced may affect the liver, nervous system, or skin.

 Some blooms can look like foam, scum, or mats on the surface of freshwater lakes and ponds.
 The blooms can be blue, bright green, brown, or red and may look like paint floating on the water.
 Some blooms may not affect the appearance of the water.